One woman's fight to stop a cycle of 'institutional abuse'

 Burton: Well, thank you.

 Ryssdal: Because the trip you've been on, the journey you've been on, has been long and violent and hard.
 And I won't go into it too much because I want people to read this book, but there's sexual violence, there's drug abuse, there's prison time.
 And there is the death of your son, K.K.
 And that, I think, is the trigger factor here, right?
+Tell me about that.

 Burton: So, you know I was born into poverty.
 And in that poverty, there was a lot of different types of abuse.
 And I endured it, and endured it, and endured it.
 And the death of my son, K.K., was sort of like the falling-off place.
 I began to drink very heavily, and that drinking escalated to drug use.
 The drug use sent me to prison, and I was caught in this other sort of institutional abuse and criminal justice abuse of traveling in and out of prison.
 Never ever being offered any type of help with my grief from the loss of my son, and the substance abuse that was a result of trying to medicate the grief.

 Ryssdal: Though you were born in poverty, there was a time in your life, early, when your dad had a solid factory job and things were doing all right.
+And then it all kind of fell apart.

 Burton: Yeah.
 You know, I can remember, as a child, the happy days of us all piling into the car and going to the drive-in.
 And that was a weekly routine for my father.
 He was a proud black man, and that all sort of vanished as America began to export jobs.
 It wasn't talked about then, and it wasn't recognized.
 I think that things aren't talked about until it starts to affect people other than black people.
 And so my father lost his job.
 The factory closed down.
 The jobs were exported.
 And he began to wither away.
 And we stopped going to the drive-in on weekends.